Commonly Changed Discord Settings

 Play animated emojis

 Same as above.
-Will also prevent Super Reactions from animating.
+Will also prevent Super Reactions from animating when disabled.

 Here are several settings to display regular images automatically or only their links.